 Official Notice of Capital Credits Allocations

-Capital credits remain invested in the cooperative until the cooperative’s board of directors determines that a refund would not weaken the financial condition of the cooperative.
-Hamilton County Electric Cooperative to date has returned $4,749,372.68 of its capital credits obligations for the years 1947-1988.
+Capital credits remain invested in the cooperative until such time as the cooperative’s board of directors determines that a refund would not weaken the financial condition of the cooperative.
+Hamilton County Electric Cooperative to date has refunded $4,749,064.29 of its capital credit obligations for the years 1947-1988.

-It is very important that departing members keep the cooperative informed of their current mailing addresses so they can receive capital credits when they are returned.
+It is very important that departing members keep the cooperative informed of their current mailing addresses so they can receive capital credits when they are paid.

-Capital credits for 2016 are calculated by multiplying the sum of each member’s electric service bills for 2016 by 2.08 percent.
-For example: If the total of your electric bills from the cooperative was $1,000, simply multiply that amount by .0208, and the result is $20.80, your capital credits allocation for 2016.
-When calculating your total bill, do not include any sales tax, miscellaneous charges, membership fees or deposits.
+Capital credits for 2017 were calculated by multiplying the sum of each member’s electric service bills for 2017 by 2.32 percent.
+For example: If the total of your electric bills from the cooperative was $1,000, simply multiply that amount by .0232, and the result is $23.20, your capital credit allocation for 2017.
+In calculating your total bill, do not include any sales tax, miscellaneous charges, membership fees or deposits.

-If you have any questions concerning your capital credits account, please feel free to contact Hamilton County Electric Cooperative.
+If you have any questions concerning your capital credit account, please feel free to contact Hamilton County Electric Cooperative.

 (This article is intended to serve as the official notice of allocations of capital credits for 2017.)